ssande7/i3-companion/README.md

 > hook-2 = echo 󰉕
 > ; tabbed
 > hook-3 = echo 󰉖
-> ; The following are theoretically possible, but generally
-> ; don't come up as the layout tracker shows the layout that
-> ; a new window will be opened into.
 > ; dock
 > hook-4 = echo ⚓
 > ; fullscreen